MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/stored-completions.md

 Distillation allows you to turn your stored completions into a fine-tuning dataset.
 A common use case is to use stored completions with a larger more powerful model for a particular task and then use the stored completions to train a smaller model on high quality examples of model interactions.

-Distillation requires a minimum of 10 stored completions, though it is recommended to provide hundred to thousands of stored completions for the best results.
+Distillation requires a minimum of 10 stored completions, though it's recommended to provide hundreds to thousands of stored completions for the best results.

 1. From the **Stored Completions** pane in the [Azure AI Foundry portal](https://oai.azure.com) use the **Filter** options to select the completions you want to train your model with.

-2. To begin distillation select **Distill**
+2. To begin distillation, select **Distill**

     :::image type="content" source="../media/stored-completions/stored-completions.png" alt-text="Screenshot of the stored completions User Experience with distill highlighted." lightbox="../media/stored-completions/stored-completions.png":::